The Salesman (2016 film): Plot

 Rana returns home, but suffers from trauma and is reluctant to go to the police.
 She does not bathe, fearing to go into the bathroom again, and in the middle of a performance, breaks down in tears and leaves the stage.
 Although she does not remember the face of her attacker, Emad finds the culprit left his car keys, which he matches to a pick-up parked outside.
-The attacker also left behind a mobile phone and money which Rana purchased groceries with, thinking Emad had left it for her.
+The attacker also left behind a mobile phone and some money which Rana purchased groceries with, thinking Emad had left it for her.
 Emad increasingly blames Babak for hiding the truth about the former tenant.
 After he hears a loving message from Babak on the previous tenant's answering machine, he calls Babak's character Charley a degenerate in the midst of a performance, although this is not in Miller's script.

 Finally, Emad turns to one of his students, whose father used to work for the police.
 He is able to trace the truck to a man named Majid.
 He pretends to need a mover to lure Majid to their now empty old apartment, but Majid's prospective father-in-law arrives instead.
 Gradually, it becomes apparent the older man was himself the intruder, though he denies attacking Rana, implying he simply startled her.
 Emad calls the old man's family to the apartment, and locks him in a small room to wait, intending to reveal his true character to them all.
 When he opens the room the old man appears to be having heart trouble and Emad calls Rana in a panic.
 When Rana learns what Emad intends, she says it will be over between them if he pursues his revenge.

 When the family arrives they believe they have been called to a medical emergency, thanking Emad for saving his life.
 Just before they leave, Emad insists on settling his account with the old man in private, returning the money he had left after Rana's assault.
 Unseen by the family, Emad slaps the old man, who then collapses as he is leaving with his family, and they call an ambulance.
 Rana and Emad return to the theatre together.